01-edu/UX-UI/subjects/ux/the-olympics/prototyping/README.md

 **Deliverables:**

-- Paper prototype
+- Picture of a paper prototype
-- Wireframes (mid-fi) to upload on the platform
+- A Figma file with the wireframes (mid-fi)

 **Resources:**